stuartellis/sve-personal-website/content/articles/just-task-runner.md

 The [just](https://just.systems) tool is a task runner.
 It provides a consistent framework for working with sets of tasks, which may be written in any scripting language and can run on multiple platforms.

 Add _just_ to your projects when you need to write task definitions that must run on a diverse range of environments, especially when you do not manage the systems that the tasks are run on.
 The users can install _just_ with a [wide range of methods](#installing-just), including the package managers for popular programming languages.
-The [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) ensures that tasks can run correctly even when systems use different versions of _just_.
+The support for multiple languages and the [backwards compatibility guarantee](#the-backwards-compatibility-guarantee) allow you to support systems that have a wide range of capabilities and use different versions of _just_.

-If you are maintaining project tooling for internal teams, consider using [Task](https://www.stuartellis.name/articles/task-runner/) instead.
-Task runs tasks through a built-in shell interpreter and uses a published YAML schema for the task definitions.
-These features enable you to manage and validate the task definitions with standard tools and ensure that they have consistent behavior on each system.
+If you are maintaining project tooling for internal teams, consider [Task](https://www.stuartellis.name/articles/task-runner/) as an alternative.
+Task runs tasks with a built-in shell interpreter and uses a published YAML schema for the task definitions.
+These features enable you to maintain and validate tasks with standard tools, and also ensure that they have consistent behavior on each system.
 However, they also mean that you need to manage the versions of Task that are in use.

 ## How just Works